NJUPT-NYR/SOPT/README.md

 ### Light-weighted
 Software becomes hard to maintain and loses so much elegance when growing up too big.
-We do not like that and control the size of this Project.
+We do not like that and control the size of this project.

-SOPT is simple in APIs, database Design, dependencies and source code.
+SOPT is simple in APIs, database design, dependencies and source code.
 Also, most of the codes are documented.

 ## API